-Thanksgiving is Thursday, and as we discussed in last week’s blog, your typical holiday foods can pose a danger to your furry family member.
+Thanksgiving is Thursday, and as we discussed in this blog, your typical holiday foods can pose a danger to your furry family member.
 However, that doesn’t mean they need to be left out when indulging in the food of the season.
-Your dog is still able to enjoy Thanksgiving treats which taste delicious while keeping them healthy.
+Your dog is still able to enjoy Thanksgiving treats that taste delicious while keeping them healthy.

 We’ve talked to the experts at Larimer Humane Society to find some of the best recipes that you can make for your pet next week.
 Here are four that we have chosen that are easy to make and will make him crave for more!